The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 1831

 French inventor Nicolas Appert discovered the process called ‘appertisation,’ a precursor to pasteurization.
-The process of heating milk in an airtight container that makes it easier to preserve.
+The process of heating milk in an airtight container makes it easier to preserve.

 1854

-A big discovery by French Biologist, Louis Pasteur, who uncovers that yeasts are responsible for fermentation and that heating products like wine, beer, and milk could halt microbial activity without damaging flavor and quality.
+A big discovery by French Biologist, Louis Pasteur, uncovers that yeasts are responsible for fermentation and that heating products like wine, beer, and milk could halt microbial activity without damaging flavor and quality.

 1919